aaristov/brightfield-instabilities/README.md

 `python -m brightfield_instabilities path_to_Pos1`

 This will compute correlation coefficient between the first and the last image in the folder and output correlation map as 32-bit tif image `Pos1_brightfield_instabilities.tif`.

+Correlation spans from -1 for no correlation to 1 for complete similarity.
+So the map with show dark spots in the places where the bacteria have moved or changed the shape.

 It is recommended to remove the drift first.
 In Fiji you can use  Plugins › Registration › Register Virtual Stack Slices